15+ School Admission Interview Questions and Answers for Parents

+Going to school for the first time is one of the most overwhelming moments for both parents and the child.
 Your little one is taking their first step into the world of education, and understandably, you will find yourself a little anxious.
-Like every other step of your child’s life, you play an integral role here, as the school will assess your child’s eligibility for admission based on your performance as well.
+Like every other step of your child’s life, you play an integral role here as well, as the school will assess your child’s eligibility for admission based on your performance.
+Generally, the schools conduct interviews for children’s admission, and therefore, as a parent, you must be prepared with answers to interview questions for child admission to the school.

 Common Parents’ Interview Questions and Answers for Kids’ Admission in School